AlexWang1987/alexwang1987.github.io/foundations/javascript/javascript.md

 * the benefit is that we can preserve **execution context** and restore it at appropriate time.
 This is exactly the base requirement for **asychronious programming**.
 Simply speaking, we need to machanism to restore preview execution context after a asychronous callback.
 * the bigest problem is memory leaking. if we attach closures to gloal object,`referece counter > 0` ,they will never be swiped out of memory.

 In this demo `newReference` will set at 'window' object.
 Scope A never be released.
 Scope B can access its parental scope anytime.
+So, 'Asychonious Programming` is widely used in javascript engine.